-Note.
 The instructor reserves the right to modify/update the topics as appropriate.

-NOTE.
-The class meets three times a week.
-Aside from the three hours that you spend in class each week, you should devote another 4~6 hours to studying on your own: reading the book and lecture notes, working out homework assignments, and solving extra problems for practice etc. You are responsible for all materials/topics discussed in this class.
+NOTE: This class meets twice a week.
+Aside from the three hours that you spend in class each week, you should devote at least another 4~6 hours to studying on your own: reading the book and my lecture notes, working out your homework assignments, and solving some extra related problems for practice etc. You are responsible for all materials/topics discussed in this class.

-Inquiry-Based Active Learning: This course implements inquiry-based active learning approaches throughout, and you are strongly encouraged to preview the teaching materials and be aware of many class-participation and self/peer-study activities.
+Active Learning: This course implements active learning throughout, and you are strongly encouraged to preview the teaching materials and be aware of many in-class participation and self/group study activities.